 This fall craft is so simple and the finished projects look beautiful.
-They look great on a mantel, in a centerpiece, on a wreath, or as pretty fall shelf decor.
-They’re incredibly easy to make and affordable enough to add several to your fall decor this season.
+Yarn pumpkins look great on a mantel, in a centerpiece, on a wreath, or as pretty fall shelf decor.
+They’re effortless to make and affordable enough to add several to your fall decor this season.

 Supplies For Pumpkins With Chunky Yarn

 To make chunky yarn pumpkins, you’ll need the following craft supplies.
 These supplies can be found at Dollar Tree and your local craft stores like Hobby Lobby or Michael’s.

 - Fall decorations like faux florals, fall leaves, or sunflowers

 - A serrated knife or the knife from a pumpkin carving kit

 How Do You Make A Pumpkin With Chunky Yarn?